Aaron-Schaefer/checkers-app/docs/DesignDoc.md

 ### UI Tier
 The Server-side UI tier of the architecture is illustrated below.
 Elements are used to handle different routes, whether it is posting or handling.
-GetHomeRoute and PostHomeRoute, alongisde PostSignInRoute are used when the application is in the state of the player lobby.
+GetHomeRoute and PostHomeRoute, alongside PostSignInRoute are used when the application is in the state of the player lobby.
 GetSignIn and PostSingOut routes are used when the player is signing into or signing out of the player lobby.
 PostSubmitTurnRoute, PostValidateMoveRoute are used to validate the moves, while